 5. Tweak Bids – Bid wisely by reviewing the ACoS of your keywords.
 Consider reducing the bids of keywords with High ACoS and observe the results to further decide on lowering it or not.
 For keywords with low ACoS, consider increasing the bids to determine if that impacts its performance positively.

 6. Don’t Forget Your Product Listings – Using keywords even in your product listings, makes your ad more relevant and instills a positive user experience.

 7. Use Long Tail Keywords – You can make your ads reach relevant audience by adding Long Tail Keywords.
 These are keywords with a combination of three or more words.
-Using long tail keywords can help you reach audience with a very specific intent.
-So, instead of showing your ads for someone searching for shoes, you can instead make the user reach your precise product for a search term such as white running shoes for men And its worth mentioning that these keywords have a higher probability of converting.
+Using long-tail keywords can help you reach an audience with very specific intent.
+So, instead of showing your ads for someone searching for shoes, you can instead make the user reach your precise product for a search term such as white running shoes for men And It worth mentioning that these keywords have a higher probability of converting.